 You can change an application's properties by using the Properties dialog box.
-"Altering the Properties of the SAS System Icon" in Chapter 8 gives some examples of how to change SAS System properties.
+"Altering the Properties of the SAS System Icon in the Windows Start Menu" in Chapter 11 gives some examples of how to change SAS System properties.

 Moving and Resizing Windows: Sometimes the default size or position of a window is not satisfactory.
-You've already learned about the minimize and maximize buttons, but you can also move windows or cause them to shrink and grow.
+You've already learned about the Minimize and Maximize buttons, but you can also move windows or cause them to shrink and grow.

 To move a window, place the mouse pointer in the title bar of the window.
-Now hold the mouse button down.
-Drag the mouse, and the entire window follows it.
+Now press the mouse button down and hold it down while dragging the mouse.
+The entire window follows the mouse pointer.
 Release the mouse button when the window is where you want it.